 PowerShell is more complicated than the traditional Command Prompt, but it’s also much more powerful.
-The Command Prompt was dramatically inferior to shells available for Linux and other Unix-like systems, but PowerShell competes favorably with the shells available for other platforms.
+The Command Prompt is dramatically inferior to shells available for Linux and other Unix-like systems, but PowerShell competes favorably.
+In addition, most Command Prompt commands are usable in PowerShell, whether natively or through aliases.

 How PowerShell Differs From the Command Prompt